 However, if you are willing to live your life by your Toucan’s feeding schedule and you have plenty of room and a relatively quiet house, these birds can be quite affectionate and are rarely destructive, and despite being omnivorous animals that benefit from meat protein, they are easy to feed.
 Read on to learn more about owning this unique species as a pet and the impact that it can have on your life.

-Resident to Central and Southern America, the Toucan is an arboreal bird, which means that they live some of their lives in trees.
-They eat fruits from the tops of trees, which are often left behind by other animals that cannot reach the same heights, and they will also eat eggs, some small lizards, and insects.
-Some captive Toucans take readily to a cage diet consisting solely of insects, but it is good to give them the same variety as they would enjoy in the wild.
+Resident to Central and Southern America, the Toucan is an arboreal bird, which means that they live some of their life in trees.
+They eat fruits from the tops of trees, which are often left behind by other animals that cannot reach the same heights, and they will also eat eggs, small lizards, and insects.
+Some captive Toucans take readily to a cage diet consisting solely of insects, but it is good to give them the same variety that they would enjoy in the wild.

 Can You Keep a Toucan as a Pet?

-5 Reasons Toucans Make Great Pets
+The 5 Reasons Toucans Make Great Pets

-1. Simple Diet
+1. They Have a Simple Diet

-2. Bites Don’t Hurt
+2. Their Bites Don’t Hurt

-3. They Live Up To 25 Years
+3. They Live Up to 25 Years

-4. Affectionate Pets
+4. They Can Be Affectionate Pets

 5. They Are Not Destructive

-5 Reasons a Toucan Might Not Be Right for You
+The 5 Reasons a Toucan Might Not Be Right for You

-1. They Take a Lot of Care
+1. They Require Significant Care

-2. Messy Habits
+2. They Have Messy Habits

 3. They Are Pricey

-4. Large Cage
+4. They Require a Large Cage

 5. Toucan Sitters Are Rarer Than Toucans